 - Introduction: build on prior knowledge with the introduction of a new concept

-- Lesson Activity: explore the concept further to develop understanding
+- Lesson Activity: explore the new concept further to develop understanding

-- Wrap Up: reflect on our newly developed knowledge to make sure that we have understood it thoroughly
+- Wrap Up: recap and reflect on our newly developed knowledge

 - Extra Practice: apply this conceptual knowledge with a different activity, and build a sense of confidence and independence at the same time

 The duration of each course is dependent on the number of lessons contained within, and how often you would like your student to complete a lesson.
 Each course aims to contain approximately five lessons in total, though some will contain more or less than others.
 Lessons are designed to take a maximum of 1 hour to complete; some may be completed in less time.

 It is best to complete only one lesson on any given day so that students have ample down to time for mental consolidation before attempting content of increased difficulty.
 If more than one lesson must be completed on a day, please allow time for a suitable break in between.

 - Warm Up and Lesson: allow approximately 40-45 minutes

 - Extra Practice: allow approximately 15 - 20 minutes

 You may need to apply a slower pace to your timetable.
 This will depend on the learning needs of your student, and your initial reason for enrolling in the course (eg, full time home schooling versus extra revision after school).
 Some suggestions include: